Lesson #148: Your Language Learning Journey: Assessing How Much You Have Truly Learned So Far

 I hope you enjoy them!

-Lastly, remember this: if you are reading from these lesson posts and understanding them, you have already learned so much so far.
-So keep up the momentum, you are doing very well!
+Lastly, remember this: if you are reading from these lesson posts and understanding them, you have already learned a significant amount of knowledge.
+Maintain the momentum – you are making excellent progress!

 by J. E. Gibbons